-In 2022 the following sanctions/countersanctions and restrictions were imposed which may affect the operation of Ukrainian and Russian subsidiaries:
+From 2022 the following sanctions/countersanctions and restrictions were imposed which may affect the operation of Ukrainian and Russian subsidiaries:

-- US/EU sanctions: There is no EU sanction that would generally prohibit the funding of a subsidiary in Russia or there is no US sanction that would direct restrict the fulfilment of financing agreements already concluded between OTP Bank Plc. and Joint Stock Company OTP Bank (Russia).
-The amount of payments resulting from contracts concluded between OTP Bank Plc. and Joint Stock Company OTP Bank (Russia) is not subject to asset freeze measures or there is no sectoral sanction which would generally prohibit the repayment of the capital amount and/or interest provided to Joint Stock Company OTP Bank (Russia). - 2.
+- 1. US/EU sanctions: At the time of Disclosure there is no restrictive measures imposed by EU that would prohibit the funding of Joint Stock Company OTP Bank (Russia) by OTP Bank Plc.
+Furthermore at the time of Disclosure there is no economic sanction imposed by US applicable to the parties that would completely restrict the fulfilment of financing agreements concluded by OTP Bank Plc. and Joint Stock Company OTP Bank (Russia) with each other, prior to the come into force of certain sanctions.
+The amount of payments resulting from contracts concluded between OTP Bank Plc. and Joint Stock Company OTP Bank (Russia) is not subject to asset freeze measures or there are no sectoral sanctions imposed by EU or US which would generally prohibit the repayment of the capital amount and/or interest provided to Joint Stock Company OTP Bank (Russia). - 2.
 Countersanctions of Russian authorities which may affect Russian subsidiaries: - a.
 Prohibition of (special presidential license required to) transactions with shares of Russian banks owned by persons from unfriendly states has been extended until 31 December 2023, which has direct effect to OTP Bank's ownership rights.
 Businesses could only possibly be sold at significant discount of fair value, and that the other terms of the sale are also expected to be disadvantageous for the seller. - b.
 Possibility of paying dividend depends on capital adequacy ratios. - c.
 As from 05/03/2022 residents can fulfil their obligations on loans and financial instruments (in the amount of more than RUB 10 million per month) to non-residents from unfriendly states and persons controlled by them only in RUB to special accounts type "C" opened in Russian credit institutions, unless otherwise is permitted by CBR. - d.
-As from 15/10/2022 payments related to a) the reduction of the authorized capital of resident legal entities, b) the liquidation of resident legal entities, c) bankruptcy procedures of resident legal entities, have to be carried out in accordance with the Russian President's Decree No. 95 (using a type "C" account) if these payments are being executed by Russian residents to persons of unfriendly states. - Restrictions in Ukraine: Due to restrictions of National Bank of Ukraine the LLC OTP Leasing (Ukraine) subsidiary is not allowed to convert its cash-flow denominated in UAH to EUR or USD therefore fulfilment of its interest payment obligations towards OTP Bank Plc. is currently not possible in these currencies.
+As from 15/10/2022 payments related to a) the reduction of the authorized capital of resident legal entities, b) the liquidation of resident legal entities, c) bankruptcy procedures of resident legal entities, have to be carried out in accordance with the Russian President's Decree No. 95 (using a type "C" account) if these payments are being executed by Russian residents to persons of unfriendly states. - e.
+As from 25/04/2023 temporary company management can be introduced for Russian companies whose owners are from unfriendly states and adverse measures are taken that affect Russian assets in these unfriendly states, or that violate Russia's national, economic or defense-security interests.

+- f.
+As from 12/12/2023 Russia has unilaterally suspended its agreements on the avoidance of double taxation with 38 countries, including Hungary. - Restrictions in Ukraine: Due to restrictions of National Bank of Ukraine the LLC OTP Leasing (Ukraine) subsidiary is not allowed to convert its cash-flow denominated in UAH to EUR or USD therefore fulfilment of its principal and interest payment obligations towards OTP Bank Plc. is currently not possible in these currencies.